-The Marvel Cinematic Universe celebrated it’s ten year anniversary in 2018.
-With more than twenty movies out and three more on their way, dozens of superheroes have made the leap from the comic pages to the big screen.
+The Marvel Cinematic Universe has produced some of the biggest films of all time, allowing dozens of superheroes to make the leap from the comic pages to the big screen.
 But there’s still a vast catalog of characters we haven’t seen yet.

 Wolverine is possibly the most recognizable X-Men, thanks in large part to Hugh Jackman’s portrayal in the X-Men movie franchise.
 His Wolverine was gruff, but lovable, and he served as one of the connecting links between the older movies and the more recent films.

 While it was hard to say goodby to Jackman’s take on Wolverine, this opens the door to a fresh newcomer to take over the MCU and give the character a new spin.
 The Avengers are going to be in need of some new blood soon and he’d be a perfect fit.

 Reed Richards is one of the earliest Marvel superheroes and along with the other members of the Fantastic Four has appeared in multiple films and animated features.
 We’ve seen Mister Fantastic as both a full fledged scientist and a young upstart.
 But we have yet to see any film showcase Reeds’ true potential.

 With Robert Downey Jr.’s contract running out after Avengers: Endgame and the inevitable exist of Tony Stark, the Avengers are set to losing their bankroll.
 Since superheroing is not exactly a low cost gig, they need someone else to step up and provide the funds and the tech necessary.
 A role which Reed is more than capable of filling.